-If the final selection to start deployment was No then Application Manager for WSUS will automatically launch.
-The first view is the Software page which basically displays the selected third-party software and their statuses.
-At this point, before the first deployments, we want to make sure that the defined configuration is correct.
-You can do that by clicking the WSUS Integration.
+If you chose not to start deployments immediately in the final step of the configuration wizard, Application Manager for WSUS will automatically launch with the Software page displayed.
+At this point, before the first deployments, you can verify that the defined configuration is correct by clicking the WSUS Integration tab.

 Configuration Areas